matthewstaylor/prompt-eng/MY-REPORT.md

   * Trustworthiness - decisions are trusted and respected by your teammates
   * Playing defense - making an effort when playing defense

 * My research aims to utilize generative AI prompt techniques to help in defining requirements for a service to determine an MVP based on recorded players and their player reports with statistics on playing ability and personality on the court.
+This will allow players to more easily acknowledge good players to "pick up".

 ## Arguments